 It feels as if we’re entering into a new kind of covert cold war.
 Would you agree with that?

-Yes this is creating a digital arms race.
-It’s an area that we don’t fully comprehend, and it hasn’t been well thought out even legally.
-We had an attempt with the release of the Tallinn manual.
-That’s a 600 page document that was produced by legal authorities as an attempt to determine if the laws of war that currently exist apply in the digital realm, and if they do, how do they apply?
-And if they don’t then do we need new laws?
-For the most part they came to the conclusion that the current laws of war do still apply in the digital realm, but there are a lot of new areas introduced by digital warfare that aren’t quite covered by existing laws.
+That’s a 600-page document that was produced by legal authorities as an attempt to determine if the laws of war that currently exist apply in the digital realm, and if they do, how do they apply?
+And if they don’t then do, we need new laws?
+For the most part, they concluded that the current rules of war do still apply in the digital realm, but there are a lot of new areas introduced by digital warfare that isn’t entirely covered by existing laws.
 So those have to be worked out.
-The manual is not a binding document in any way, it’s simply an academic exercise and the US government disagreed and took a very strong stance against some of the conclusions that the Tallinn experts came to about what constitutes an act of war and what can be responded to in retaliation.
-So this hasn’t been fully worked out.
-Governments don’t agree.
-Russia and China tried to get the US to engage in a cyber treaty and the US refused.
-All of this stuff is still to be determined.

 "We are entering a new age of warfare and we don’t fully comprehend it."

 So what happens next?
-What do think we will see as cyber-warfare begins to dominate the way in which countries deal with each other?
+What do think we will see as cyber-warfare begins to dominate how countries deal with each other?

 So we’ll see things happen with unexplained, or not fully explained, causes.
-We’ll see things that could be test attacks, and not necessarily nation states, but possibly just a single hacker, testing the limits of the system.
+We’ll see something that could be test attacks, and not necessarily nation-states, but possibly just a single hacker, testing the limits of the system.
 They’ll be a lot more mystery as we try to figure out what’s going on, and we’re going to be left with a lot of unanswered questions.
 We aren’t going to know when something is an attack and when it isn’t.